SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-icd.md

 **Lock and Light-Switch applications come out-of-box with ICD enabled.
 The low power component can be added by user.**

-1. Create project
+1. Create project.

     ![Project Generation](images/icd-project-generation.png)

-2. Navigate to the "Configuration Tools" section and open the Zigbee Cluster Configurator.
+2. Navigate to the **Configuration Tools** section and open the **Zigbee Cluster Configurator**.

     ![ICD ZAP](images/icd-open-zap.png)

-3. Search for the ICD Management cluster and enable for "Server".
+3. Search for the ICD Management cluster and enable for **Server**.
 You will receive a warning that the corresponding component was unable to be installed.
 This is due to component conflicts within Simplicity Studio.

     ![ICD Cluster](images/icd-enable-icd-cluster.png)

-4. Navigate to the "Software Components" tab and install the ICD Management Server Cluster component.
+4. Navigate to the **Software Components** tab and install the ICD Management Server Cluster component.

     ![ICD Component](images/icd-install-icd-component.png)